louisteenbrink/www/posts/2018-02-28-buying-a-domain-on-namecheap-and-pointing-it-to-heroku.md

 Sign up to [Namecheap](https://www.namecheap.com/myaccount/signup.aspx) with a username, email and password.
 Then [search](https://www.namecheap.com/domains/domain-name-search.aspx) for an available domain.
 A domain is a name + a [TLD](https://en.wikipedia.org/wiki/Top-level_domain), no need to type `www` (that would be a **sub**-domain).

-I am buying the domaine <code>awesome-domain.fun</code>.
+I am buying the domain <code>awesome-domain.fun</code>.
 You can ignore all the upsell items under "Improve Your Site" and click on "Confirm Order":

 ![Search for Namecheap domain](blog_image_path 2018-02-28-02_namecheap_confirm_order.png)